Magazine (firearms): STANAG magazine

 Two STANAG-compliant magazines: A 20-round Colt-manufactured magazine, and a 30-round Heckler & Koch "high reliability" magazine.

 A STANAG magazine or NATO magazine is a type of detachable magazine proposed by NATO in October 1980.
 Shortly after NATO's acceptance of the 5.56×45mm NATO rifle cartridge, Draft Standardization Agreement (STANAG) 4179 was proposed in order to allow NATO members to easily share rifle ammunition and magazines down to the individual soldier level.
 The U.S. M16 rifle magazine was proposed for standardization.
 Many NATO members subsequently developed or purchased rifles with the ability to accept this type of magazine.
 However, the standard was never ratified and remains a "Draft STANAG".

 The STANAG magazine concept is only an interface, dimensional, and control (magazine latch, bolt stop, etc.) requirement.
 Therefore, it not only allows one type of magazine to interface with various weapon systems, but also allows STANAG magazines to be made in various configurations and capacities.
 The standard STANAG magazines are 20, 30, and 40 round box magazines, but there are many other designs available with capacities ranging from one round to 60 and 100 round casket magazines, 90 round snail-drum magazines, and 100 round and 150 round double-drum magazines.

+Design

+The Bren light machine gun had its magazine mounted on its top.

+Magazine design is shaped by its relationship to belt feeding mechanisms, as they land on complementing ends of the spectrum in their roles.
+A magazine carries a finite, compact supply that can be replaced quickly, while a linked belt provides a larger supply, reducing the need to reload.
+Because of this, belts favor firearms used in roles where sustained fire is needed.
+From a design perspective, a belt-fed firearm requires a mechanism to advance the ammunition, as compared to magazine-fed firearms, where the spring is built into the magazine.
+Therefore, when a belt does need to be replaced, it takes longer to position.
+If the feeding system jams, replacing the magazine is much faster than fixing the belt, a very desirable aspect when at close quarters.
+Due to the trade-offs, some dual-feed firearms have been developed, which support both magazines and belts.

+While increasing the magazine capacity and reducing the time spent reloading is almost always desirable, it must be balanced against weight, handling, and reliable feeding.
+Cartridge dimensions and the number of rounds carried determine the volume a magazine requires; the firearm's intended role and the weight of a loaded magazine impose further practical limits.
+There is a limit to capacity, where increasing further would produce an inconveniently long, unreliable, or heavy magazine.
+For example, most modern LMGs use two-row box magazines, with a capacity of 30–45 rounds.
+While four-row box magazines have been devised with a capacity of up to 60 rounds, they were found to be expensive and less reliable.